omarali1010/vantage-garage-community/README.md

 for more details about the project in German look at
 ![Dokumentation](https://github.com/omarali1010/vantage-garage-community/tree/main/Dokumente_SWTP_Weyer_GruppeB)
 it contains the :
-- specification
+- Specification
 - Software Design
 - User manual
 - Test documentation
-- the Documentation for the Source Code
+- Documentation for the Source Code

 ## how to start the App

-to start the App you need android Studio installed and run the Project there
+to start the App you need android Studio installed and run the Project from the run button

 ## Technologies
 - Team Work